sergitkeshelashvili/Databricks_SparkFlow_Analytics/README.md

 ### Databricks SparkFlow Analytics 📊💸

-Welcome to the Databricks SparkFlow Analytics Project! 🚀 This portfolio project showcases a modern data warehousing and data analytics solution built on Databricks using PySpark, Spark SQL, and Delta Lake.
-It demonstrates best practices in data engineering, ETL pipeline development, data modeling, and business intelligence (BI), covering the entire process from building a scalable data warehouse to generating actionable business insights through exploratory and advanced data analytics.
+Welcome to the Databricks SparkFlow Analytics Project! 🚀 This portfolio project showcases a modern 🏪 data warehousing and 📊 data analytics solution built on 🔧 Databricks using 🐍 PySpark, 💻Spark SQL, and 💾 Delta Lake.
+It demonstrates best practices in ⚙️ data engineering, 🔄 ETL pipeline development, 🏗️ data modeling, and 📊 business intelligence (BI), covering the entire process from building a scalable data warehouse to generating actionable business insights through exploratory and advanced 📈 data analytics.

 ============================================================